SELab-2/OSOC-1/README.md

 [![codecov](https://codecov.io/gh/SELab-2/OSOC-1/branch/development/graph/badge.svg?token=MMQ3O47UXB)](https://codecov.io/gh/SELab-2/OSOC-1)

 ## Understanding this project
 The `docs/` folder contains a lot of useful documentation to help you understand the project.
 [This](docs/C4_container_diagram.png) diagram shows the high level overview of the application, while [this](docs/endpoint_structure.png) diagram zooms in on the structure used in the backend.
 [This](docs/architecture_choices.md) document justifies the chosen technologies for the entire tech stack.
-Finally, The domain model is available [here](docs/domain_model.png).
+Finally, the domain model is available [here](docs/domain_model.png).

 ## Installation